 Venice is an astounding city, and there is a staggering wealth of sights to see there – St Mark’s Square and its stunning Basilica, the Doge’s Palace, Palladio’s San Giorgio Maggiore, the distinctive domed church of Santa Maria della Salute, the Grand Canal, the Rialto Bridge and so much more.
 Then there are the many canals, with the graceful gondolas effortlessly gliding along them.
 Every corner you turn you find beauty.

-Here is a collection of images that we have shot in Venice to whet your appetite.
+Here is a collection of some of our photos of Venice to whet your appetite.

 This shot of Palladio’s magnificent San Giorgio Maggiore was also made on the Molo, one of the best sunrises I had ever seen just kept getting better and better.